 One of the handiest features of Lehigh's network is the ability to access resources on it from elsewhere over the internet, including being able to connect to your computer's desktop from your home computer or mobile device.

-Follow the links under each step to the appropriate instruction for your systems.
+Follow the links under each step to the appropriate instructions for your system.

-Start by confirming the following on your Lehigh computer:
+Part 1: Start by confirming the following on your Lehigh computer (one-time):

 Enable the remote desktop capability on the Lehigh computer.

 Find the network address (IP address) or network name of your Lehigh computer.

 Find your office system's current IP address.
 If it's not registered in LUnet (see next step), it will be dynamically assigned and could change.

 - (optional) Request a permanent network name (a.k.a a 'LUnet' entry at Lehigh) for your Lehigh computer, like "SmithDesk.dept.lehigh.edu" from your Computing Consultant via https://www.lehigh.edu/help, to lock in stable IP address.

 - Make sure your Lehigh computer stays _on_ and _awake_ while you're away from the office (or lab).

 Part 2: Next, do the following from your remote device (it's good to test this on-campus before leaving . . .):